What is 1-By Design’s mission?

 How do blind or visually impaired sailors race?

 The helmsman, who is responsible for the steering, is always visually impaired.
 The tactician is sighted and not allowed to take part in the physical sailing of the boat.
 There is a visually impaired crew member and a sighted crew member who take care of the sails and trim of the boat.

 Where can I find more information on sailing for the blind or visually impaired?

 Sailors who are blind or visually impaired have been involved in organized sailing programs since 1979.
 However, only within the past 20 years has blind sailing in the U.S. become more widespread and recognized.
-In addition, blind sailing has taken on an international aspect, with eight World blind sailing Championships having been held since 1992.
-For more information, please be sure to visit Blind Sailing International or see more at: http://www.ussailing.org/education/adaptive-sailing/blind-sailing/#sthash.gZcPMZxn.dpu
+In addition, blind sailing has taken on an international aspect, with eight world blind sailing Championships having been held since 1992.
+For more information, please be sure to visit Blind Sailing International (click here) see more at: http://www.ussailing.org/education/adaptive-sailing/blind-sailing/#sthash.gZcPMZxn.dpu

-How are 1 By Design crew members chosen – what is the time commitment?
+How are 1-By Design crew members chosen and what is their time commitment?

 Crew members must be athletically fit and must have past sailing experience.
 As with any sport they must be knowledgeable about the rules and eager to learn.
 The time commitment is the most challenging.

 How long is a Regatta?